north-road/QCity/docs/src/user_guide/tools.md

 When digitizing building levels you may wish to digitize with specific measurements and angles in order to create polygons with accurate setbacks and lengths.
 In order to digitize with this level of accuracy, you will need to use the QGIS Advanced Digitizing Tools.

-> **Note: QGIS Advanced Digitizing tools only work with QCity in QGIS 3.44 or newer.
-In older QGIS releases, the Advanced Digitizing tools will not work when attempting to digitize project areas, development sites or building levels from within QCity.**

 #### Enabling Advanced Digitizing Tools

 To enable the Advanced Digitizing Tools, left click on `View` in the top left corner of the QGIS window, hover the cursor over `Panels` menu entry and left click on `Advanced Digitizing` to enable the Advanced Digitizing panel.